foundation-for-environmental-monitoring/foundation-for-environmental-monitoring.github.io/_pages/ammonia.md

 * You should have your first calibration point.
 Repeat similarly with the other calibration points.

 ## Test
-This test uses the Chromium Reagent A and Chromium Reagent B.
+This test uses the Ammonia Reagent A and Ammonia Reagent B.

 * Collect 5 ml of sample water, add 5 drops of Ammonia Reagent A, and 5 drops of Ammonia Reagent B, and place in the white cuvette.
 * Place the cuvette under the light stand.